panupong1212312121/N8N-Workflow/readme.md

 Feel free to explore the folders to find the workflow you need!

+### 📝 Memo
-Note: Workflows cannot be used directly in n8n.
+Workflows cannot be used directly in n8n.
 You must first configure the necessary settings, such as credentials and API keys for services like Google Drive, Google Sheets, Gemini etc.